itsaryanchauhan/SocialPulse/README.md

 4. **Astra DB Search**: The chunks and the chat query are processed using Astra DB's vectorization (NVIDIA as the provider), and relevant search results are retrieved.
 5. **Parse Results**: The retrieved results are parsed for better readability.
 6. **Custom Prompt**: The parsed results and user query are passed through a custom prompt to generate a concise, non-technical response.
-7. **Groq API**: The Groq component takes the system message and chat input to produce the final output.
+7. **Groq API(or OpenAI Model)**: The Groq component takes the system message and chat input to produce the final output.

+## Expected Output Changes if Using OpenAI Instead of Groq
+If the Groq component is replaced with an OpenAI model component, we can expect:

+- Improved Context Understanding: OpenAI models, such as GPT-4, are more advanced and capable of interpreting nuanced queries, resulting in more accurate and comprehensive responses.
+- Better Language Quality: The responses will likely be more refined and user-friendly, with better phrasing and tone adjustments.
+- Enhanced Query Handling: OpenAI models may handle ambiguous or complex user queries more effectively than the Groq component.

 ![FLOW](ASSETS/FLOW/flow.png)